 Megan Miller – Network Organizer

 Megan is the Network Organizer for South Shore Joint Initiative.
 As our organizer, she is the key point of contact for anyone and everyone who wants to connect with us.
 Megan provides communication support and engages with groups, funders and individuals who are helping to enable us to succeed in advancing our mission and project objectives.
-She is a former field technician with the Ontario Turtle Conservation Centre and currently also works with Green Communities Canada as their water programs coordinator.
+She is a former field technician with the Ontario Turtle Conservation Centre and previously worked with Green Communities Canada as a water programs coordinator.

 Megan’s passions and experience lie in everything environmental, from working with Species at Risk turtles, to creating green spaces in urban areas.
 She holds a B.Sc.
 Honours in Biology from Trent University and a Fish and Wildlife diploma from Fleming College.
 Megan enjoys hiking, portaging and hanging out with her two indoor cats.